- Set and manage a schedule

 Only the schedule owner will be able to set the schedule.
-This ability is dependent on the role at their company - only users with the role Recruiter, Owner, or Admin can create/edit fair registrations.
+All role types except for Representative can create/edit fair registrations.
 To change the Schedule Owner, please refer to the Changing a Schedule Owner section right above this one.

 If the registrant reaches out because they are missing the approval/set your schedule email, you can let them know to pull up your fair in Handshake, then click on the Schedules tab.
 The registrant will be able to click the grey button Add Sessions on that page.

 - For more information, please see Creating a Schedule for Virtual Fairs.

 If employer is not able to add sessions and getting a permission error when they click Add Sessions, they are likely assigned the Representative role in Handshake.
 Their role will need to be changed in order for them to proceed.

 They will need to click their name in the upper right corner of Handshake, click Teammates, then use the filters on the left to identify their company’s Owner/Admin.
 Share Managing Teammate Roles for the Owner/Admin to follow to update the employer's role so they can create the schedule.

 Claiming a schedule

 - For more information, please see Claiming & Participating in a Schedule.

 Qualifications for 1:1 sessions are hard stops for students - if an employer has designated qualifications, students not matching the designation(s) will be unable to see the 1:1 sessions.
 We've add the ability for employers to clear 1:1 qualifications at any point before or during a fair to mitigate low engagement.

 Each individual team member is responsible for their own schedule, including marking a group session as "not attending" or marking 1:1 sessions as "not available".
 The team member will need to review their schedule and ensure that any necessary breaks are accounted for using these settings.